-This is installment three of a four-part carbon series written by AgriWebb’s Director of Sustainability, Nicole Buckley Biggs, PhD.
+This is installment three of a four-part carbon series written by AgriWebb’s Vice President of Sustainability, Nicole Buckley Biggs, PhD.

-Thanks for joining for Part 3 of our month-long series: Grazing Operations Face a Changing Carbon Industry.
-Over the last 2 weeks, we covered the decision ranchers face between selling carbon offsets OR selling low-carbon beef, and also the big changes happening in the carbon offset market.
+Thanks for joining for Part 3 of our carbon series: Grazing Operations Face a Changing Carbon Industry.
+Did you miss the first two parts of the series?
+No worries!
+Access Part 1 (selling carbon offsets OR selling low-carbon beef) and Part 2 (big changes happening in the carbon offset market).

 Now we turn to the third topic, which is at the heart of what ranchers need to do next if they’re interested in sustainability opportunities: digitizing your grazing records.